Krish Makhija’s ‘Dreaming in Colour’: Silent Cinema and Live Band Spectacle

 3. Who |

-The Star Band of ultra talented musicians consisted of – Rohan Rajadhyaksha, Tajdar Junaid, Ajay Jayanthi, Abhinav Khokhar, Ankit Dayal, and Viraj Saxena.
-Who received a loud and much deserved round of applause after each film.
-Lets not forget to mention it was a completely original score that was painstakingly well compiled, in a very short period of time.
+The star Band of ultra-talented musicians consisted of – Rohan Rajadhyaksha, Tajdar Junaid, Ajay Jayanthi, Abhinav Khokhar, Ankit Dayal, and Viraj Saxena.
+Who received a well- deserved round of applause after each film.
+It’s worth mentioning that the score was entirely original, meticulously crafted in a very short period.
+Who knew watching a silent film could be so entertaining?
+(Full 5 stars)

 WhatsApp-Image-2018-05-28-at-12.09.41-PM.jpg